OpenRefine/OpenRefine/docs/docs/manual/installing.md

 ### Set where data is stored {#set-where-data-is-stored}

-OpenRefine stores data in two places: program files in the program directory, wherever it is you’ve installed it; and project files in what we call the “workspace directory.”
-You can access this folder easily from OpenRefine by going to the [home screen](running#the-home-screen) (at [http://127.0.0.1:3333/](http://127.0.0.1:3333/)) and clicking <span class="buttonLabels">Browse workspace directory</span>.
+OpenRefine stores data in two places:

+*   program files in the program directory, wherever it is you’ve installed it
+*   project files in what we call the “workspace directory.”

+You can access the workspace directory by:
+*   launch OpenRefine and click <span class="menuItems">Open Project</span> in the sidebar
+*   At the bottom of the screen, click <span class="menuItems">Browse workspace directory</span>
+*   A file-explorer or finder window will open in your workspace

-By default this is:
+By default its location is:

 <Tabs
   groupId="operating-systems"